vitphire/DownOnSpot/README.md

 </div>

-## Disclaimer
+## 🤝 Disclaimer

 > [!NOTE]
-DownOnSpot was not developed for piracy.
+> DownOnSpot was not developed for piracy.
-It is meant to be used in compliance with DMCA, Section 1201, for educational, private and fair use.
+> It is meant to be used in compliance with DMCA, Section 1201, for educational, private and fair use.
-I am not responsible in any way for the usage of the source code.
+> I am not responsible in any way for the usage of the source code.

-## Features
+## ⭐ Features

-- Works with free Spotify accounts
+- ✅ Actually downloads from Spotify, free and premium
-- Download 96, 160kbit/s audio with a free, 256 and 320 kbit/s audio with a premium account from Spotify, directly
+- ✅ Chose between 96, 160, 256 and 320 kbit/s (free users can't exceed 160kbit/s)
-- Multi-threaded
+- ✅ Download tracks, playlists, albums and artists
-- Search for tracks
+- ✅ Multi-threaded
-- Download tracks, playlists, albums and artists
+- ✅ Search for tracks
-- Convert to mp3
+- ✅ Download MP3 and original OGG files
-- Metadata tagging
+- ✅ Metadata tagging
-- Simple usage over CLI
+- ✅ Simple CLI interface

 > [!NOTE]
 > Free Spotify users can can't exceed 160kbit/s.
 Change the `quality` setting in the `settings.json` file to `Q160` or lower.
 If you want to download 256 or 320kbit/s, you need to use a premium account.

-## Building
+## ⚒️ Building

 1. Clone the repository using git and change to the local repository directory: